algoflora/cloregram/README.md

 ## Deploy

-Imagine you (`my-username`) want to deploy bot in home directory on Ubuntu server on address `127.1.2.3`.
+If you (`my-username`) want to deploy the bot in home directory on Ubuntu server on address `127.1.2.3`, use following instructions.

 ### Preparing system